machristie/simple_jsondiff/README.rst

-SSimple tools for diffing JSON documents.
+Simple tools for diffing JSON documents.

+This package was mainly developed for debugging purposes, to quickly see which values are different in comparable JSON documents.

 * Free software: MIT license